 I already mentioned their mobile app, didn’t I?
 IKEA has a complex one.
 I don’t mean it’s difficult to use but its functionality is extensive.

-And don’t even get me started on IKEA’s advertising campaigns, because they are just perfect: well-tasted, thought through, spiced with a tinge of humor.
+And don’t even get me started on IKEA’s advertising campaigns, because they are just perfect: well-tested, thought through, spiced with a tinge of humor.

-‘AliExpress have an online store’ is a wrong thing to say.
-AliExpress have a huge online marketplace where you can buy literally anything from a bobby pin to a motorcycle.
+‘AliExpress have an online store’ is the wrong thing to say.
+AliExpress has a huge online marketplace where you can buy literally anything from a bobby pin to a motorcycle.
 Yes, even a motorcycle!

 But I wouldn’t say Ali rocked multi-channel selling if the online marketplace, even such a huge one, were the only place to buy from AliExpress.